StevenClontz/prof.clontz.org/classes/drive.md

   account (if you aren't already).
 * Using the left menu bar, click/tap `Team Drives`.
 * Click/tap on the Team Drive whose name matches our course.
-* Use the `(+)` button to upload pictures to the appropriate folder.
+* Use the `(+)` button to upload documents to the appropriate folder.
-* Warning: uploaded photos cannot be deleted; please use care in uploading files.
+* Warning: uploaded documents can only be deleted by the instructor;
+  please use care in uploading files.